berzerk0/Probable-Wordlists/Real-Passwords/README.md

 ## WPA-Length Directory
   * This folder contains passwords at least 8 characters long, but less than 40 characters.
   * This is the format used by routers protected by WPA/2 security
-  * _Note that until Rev 2.0, "WPA-Length" Wordlists may contain lines of 7 characters
+  * _Note that until Rev 2.0, "WPA-Length" Wordlists may contain lines of 7 characters - see below for details

 ##  MegaLinks.md Files (Do not contain WPA-Length)
   * As a torrent alternative - wordlists will be stored here